Is /e/ open source?

-Also, we’ve replaced the LineageOS launcher with our own new launcher, written from scratch, that has a totally different look and feel from default LineageOS.
+Bliss Launcherhas a totally different look and feel from default LineageOS.

-We’ve implemented several /e/ online services, with a single /e/ user identity (email@example.com).
+- We have implemented several /e/ online services, with a single /e/ user identity (email@example.com).
 This infrastructure will be offered as docker images for self hosting: drive, email, calendar… to those who prefer self-hosting.

-We have added an account manager within the system with support for the single identity.
+- We have added an account manager within the system with support for the single identity.
 It allows users to log only once, with a simple “firstname.lastname@example.org” identity, for getting access to /e/’s various online services (drive, email, calendar, notes, tasks).

-We now have a /e/ product description here
+Read the /e/ product description here

 Why should I use /e/?
 I can customize the ROM myself…